 Sorel’s iconic Caribou Boots top many winter shoe lists because of their durable, cozy design.
 They're great for most winter activities, even those in heavy snow.
 They’ll keep your feet toasty in subzero temperatures, coming with a recycled felt ThermoPlus lining with a plush sherpa snow cuff for extra style.
 In fact, they last in temperatures as low as -40 degrees Fahrenheit.
 Plus, you won't need to worry about getting them wet because the soft nubuck shoes have been vulcanized to prevent water damage.
 They also have seam-sealed waterproof rubber shell outsoles to keep water from seeping into them.
 For comfortable, safe walking, the Caribou Boots sport Sorel’s AeroTract non-loading outsoles, while the pebbled design allows for steady steps in icy, snowy conditions.
 Colorwise, you can choose from buff, black/stone, and shale/stone.

-In terms of consideration, just be sure to size down.
-Many reviewers on Amazon mention that the boots run about one size larger than expected.
+In terms of consideration, just be sure to size down, as the boots run about one size larger than expected.

 Best Budget: Columbia Women's Minx Mid II Omni-Heat Winter Boot

 The Minx Mid II Omni-Heat Winter Boots offer everything that you would want in winter boots at roughly $80 per pair.
 If you’re looking for style, warmth, and comfort, look no further.
 Coming in black, shale, and purple dahlia, the boots have waterproof, woven synthetic uppers with faux fur collars.
 Additionally, they have 200g of insulation, using a heat-trapping lining system with little silver dots that reflect body heat.
 This technology not only retains heat but also wicks moisture, feels breathable, and allows you to go without too many layers.